 Remanufacturing cartridges is environmental-friendly

-Every year, over 1,1 billion cartridges are sold.
-More than 500 (!) million of these printer cartridges end up dumped in landfills around the world.
+Every year, over 1,1 billion cartridges are sold worldwide.
+More than 800 (!) million of these printer cartridges end up dumped in landfills around the world.
 But as cartridges can easily be remanufactured up to 2-3 times, our industry substantially reduces the number of cartridges going to landfill, in an ideal world by a staggering 66-75%!
 Every cartridge remanufactured is one fewer going directly to the landfill.
 For every remanufactured cartridge purchased, its one less new cartridge that needs to be produced, saving it from entering the waste stream and from draining the planets natural resources.